sinclairliang/Python-Grader/README.md

 ## ***Download python-grader***

-You can download the latest version of udemy-dl by cloning the GitHub repository.
+You can download the latest version of python-grader by cloning the GitHub repository.

 	git clone https://github.com/sinclairliang/Python-Grader.git